 Dr. Patrick Trevor Coulter was born on the 13th of January, 1918 in Shrewsbury, Shropshire, England.
-His father, Dr. James Walter Coulter was born in Chatham-Kent and his mother the former Violet Lillian Robbins was born in Shrewsbury, Shropshire, England.
-His father served with the Royal Army Medical Corp during World War I. Dr. Patrick Coulter had a younger brother, Stuart G. (Mike) Coulter who also became a doctor.
+His father, Dr. James Walter Coulter was born in Chatham-Kent and his mother the former Violet Lillian Robbins who was born in Shrewsbury, Shropshire, England.
+His father served with the Royal Army Medical Corp during World War I. Dr. Patrick Coulter had a younger brother, Stuart G. (Mike) Coulter who also became a physician.

 Although he was born in England, Dr. Patrick Coulter was raised in Chatham, Ontario.
 In 1921 the Coulter family resided at 72 Victoria Avenue.
 Dr. Coulter attended McKeough Public School and Chatham Collegiate Institute.
 He enjoyed playing football and he was an avid runner.
 Dr. Coulter went on to attend the same university that his father had attended, Queen’s University in Kingston, Ontario from 1937 to 1943.
 He graduated M.D. and enlisted in the Royal Canadian Medical Corps.

 Dr. Coulter opened a general medical practice in Wallaceburg and worked there for a year, before going to the Mayo Clinic in Rochester, Minnesota to study Urology from 1949 to 1953.
-Upon returning to Canada he re-located his family in Chatham and he was certified as a Urologist in Canada on January 1st, 1956.
+Upon returning to Canada he re-located his family to Chatham and he was certified as a Urologist in Canada on January 1st, 1956.